 From that point on you’re greeted with a variety of coastal rock formations, many of which are resting places for the local seal colony’s

-Why do I consider November to January the best times to visit this region?
+I consider November to January the best time to visit this region?

 It’s when the weather is more settled and the seals are having their pups.
 Great if you’re into wildlife photography.

-I visited early this December and captured these shots.
+I visited early December to capture these shots.